wellingtonscd/wordpress/wp-content/plugins/all-in-one-event-calendar/readme.txt

 WordPress Dashboard.
 3. Once the plugin is activated, follow the instructions in the notice to configure it.
+4. Log in or sign up for a Timely account.

+Your WordPress site and Timely account will be connected and then you're ready to get started with Timely's All-in-One Event Calendar.

 == Screenshots ==